we-make-software/tech/README.md

 What it does is it will only run all the code inside once, as you can see in the comment.
 It will only be used one time and not double.

+Now you understand why we use this wrapper in each header.
+Bravo!
+Next step.